dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 These are in the the get_watchdog_timemout function which is a global module function.

 The code is below.
-Basically the EC2 instance type (smaller instances are slower to respond and, in general, this results in more
+The 3 metrics are the following:

-API contention at the orchestration layer of the python module, especially if there are hundreds of nodes.
+- EC2 instance type: smaller instances are slower to respond and, in general, this results in more API contention at the orchestration layer of the python module, especially if there are hundreds of nodes.

-A contention penalty is calculated based upon the maximun number of retry attempts for that particular process experienced across all the threads in that process.
+- A contention penalty is calculated based upon the maximun number of retry attempts for that particular process experienced across all the threads in that process.
 This is not a global retry attempts because the memory is not shared between processes in python multi-processing.
+Most of the refactoring was in this area of the code.
+A max_retry_observed for each process is used to record the highest number of API attempts to push the rule(s) in the security group to all the nodes (threads) in the process.
+This is done across all the security group blocks of code in the tomcat_worker function.

 A base is used for the lower bound of the watchdog timemout.

 ```
-def get_watchdog_timeout(node_count, instance_type, peak_retry_attempts):
+def get_watchdog_timeout(node_count, instance_type, max_retry_observed):
     base = 15

     # use a scale map instead of just scale.